When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-Another great feature of the Vitesse signal, is the torque-sensing pedal assist.
+Another great feature of the Vitesse Signal is the torque-sensing pedal assist.
 This means the motor will only give you power in proportion to the amount of force you apply to the pedals.
-In effect, the harder you pedal, the more assist you will get.
+In effect, the harder you pedal, the more assistance you will get.

 This e-assist set-up allows for 5 power levels, which is really useful, as you can fine-tune the assist as and when you need it.

-One more thing worthy of note, is you can easily ride the Vitesse with the electric motor switched off.
-There is not drag from the motor, as it disengages when not in use.
+One more thing worthy of note is you can easily ride the Vitesse with the electric motor switched off.
+There is no drag from the motor, as it disengages when not in use.
 It feels no different to pedalling a normal bicycle.

 As far as battery range is concerned, I feel that the manufactures claimed range of up to 60 miles is a bit optimistic.
 In real-world riding conditions, with a few hills thrown in, I would say 25-35 miles seems more realistic.

 You could probably squeeze 60 miles out of a single charge if you stayed in the lowest power setting.